 Inventory Course Content

 Review all course content.
 Is there anything that you do not want students to have access to once the quarter is over, such as answer keys?
-You can delete these files from the course, lock them, or hide the entire Files section.
+You can delete these files from the course or lock them.

 Export Your Course